-Kimberley Bynum-Smith, PHR, SHRM-CP
+Kimberley Bynum-Smith, MLS, PHR, SHRM-CP

 Director, Title IX and Title IX Coordinator

 Lori J. Bosma, PHR

 Deputy Title IX and Human Resources Coordinator

 Lori Bosma has a bachelor’s degree in education from Concordia University, Ann Arbor, and a Professional in Human Resource (PHR) certification.
 Currently, she is enrolled in Webster University’s Master of Arts program in Counseling Psychology (Clinical Mental Health).
 Since 2011, she has had multiple roles in higher education, including case management of academic integrity violations, where she investigated incidences, conducted fact-finding efforts and evidence collection, and witness interviews.
 In her role as a paralegal at the University of Health Sciences and Pharmacy, Bosma served on the Enterprise Risk Management Committee and oversaw contract administration.
 Bosma has participated in a variety of legal and human resource training and education, including Clery Act and Violence Against Women Act compliance, court-appointed special advocate techniques, interpersonal communication, workplace harassment prevention and management, restoring the soul after sexual trauma, and understanding transgender issues in the workplace.
 She is a founding member of the First Responders Advocacy and Wellness Network, a member of the Missouri Peace Officers Association, the American Counseling Association, and the Association of Title IX Administrators.

 To offer an open learning and working environment, we have created a policy on sexual harassment.
 Our Title IX office offers support, training and reporting tools to help members of the Webster University community.
 We have outlined these resources in our policy and encourage our community to engage with our team openly.